Henny Sattler: Life

 The "Berlin Women's Conference" in 1869 promoted the creation of training opportunities for nurses and child carers that were not dependent on church and Henny Sattler was won over to the idea in respect of Bremen.
 The opening of the Bremen Red Cross Hospital in 1876 offered the opportunity to do something about it.
 The target candidates were the protestant daughters of respectable families, but none of these came forward for the training.
 Sattler therefore enrolled for training and then, with the authority from her age and social position passed on her newly-found knowledge to students.
 The tactic seems to have met with success since she was subsequently invited to Magdeburg and Schönbeck to help with the development of similar Red Cross hospitals.

 Twenty years later, now aged sixty, she had not lost her appetite for new knowledge.
 In 1889 a new Maternity Facility was constructed, but the project floundered because no midwives with "suitable backgrounds" could be found.
 Sattler acquired the relevant qualification herself which permitted the facility to be opened.
-For many years it operated under Sattler's direction. apid industrialisation during the 1880s and 1890s and the growth in trade through the port of Bremen meant that the city was experiencing a surge in industrial accidents, often to men who were from outside the city and had no local knowledge or personal contacts to rely upon if they encountered difficulties.
+For many years it operated under Sattler's direction. rapid industrialisation during the 1880s and 1890s and the growth in trade through the port of Bremen meant that the city was experiencing a surge in industrial accidents, often to men who were from outside the city and had no local knowledge or personal contacts to rely upon if they encountered difficulties.

 Rapid industrialisation and the growth in trade through the port of Bremen meant that the city was experiencing a surge in industrial accidents, often to men who were from outside the city and had no local knowledge or personal contacts to rely upon if they encountered difficulties.
 In response to the problem, in 1897 Sattler joined with others to work on the creation of a "Welfare Information Centre" in Bremen and then took charge of running it.